Amr-Abdelhameed/VoisNewsApp/README.md

 # News App

-A simple app to hit the news API and show a list of articles, that shows details when items on the list are tapped (a typical master/detail app), also user able to change theme (dark - light) and language (english - german) in application that implements (ContextAPI, Navigation, Bottom Navigation, Firebase (Dynamic Links), Axios, Custom Hooks, Repository, Localization).
+A simple app to hit the news API and show a list of articles, that shows details when items on the list are tapped (a typical master/detail app), also user able to change theme (dark - light) and language (english - german) in application that implements (ContextAPI, Navigation, Bottom Navigation, Firebase (Dynamic Links), Axios, Lottie Animation, Localization, Custom Hooks, Repository, Pagination).

 ## Demo